mo-mann/dk-samples/docs/service-connectivity.md

 This sample demostrates how an application (the _client_) can discover another application (the _server_) in the same docker host, docker swarm, or kubenetes cluster using _service discovery_.

-In this sample, the **server** is a web server, built from the stock `nginx` image from the Docker Hub.
+In this sample, the **server** is a web server, built from the [inside-container](inside-container.md) sample.
 The **client** is a shell script, built from a custom image whose Dockerfile is provided as part of the sample.

 ## Standalone Docker